-Preset

-Click the up and down arrows to find a PTZ preset to recall, then click the Right Pointing Arrow button to recall the preset.

-Show PTZ Controller

-Click to display the PTZ Controller panel.
+- Preset Check the Preset box to select a PTZ preset. - Up-arrow and down-arrow buttons Click the up and down arrows to find a PTZ preset to recall. - Right-pointing arrow button Click the right-pointing arrow button to apply the PTZ preset. - Show PTZ Controller Click to display the PTZ Controller panel.

-See PTZ Controller.
+See The PTZ Controller Panel and How to Scale a Shot.